Mechanical Engineering (International) Bachelor of Science (B.Sc.)

 At university level:

-• German Courses at the Studienkolleg: International students should focus on learning the German language alongside their studies.
+• German Courses at the Studienkolleg: International students should focus on learning German alongside their studies.
 Good language skills facilitate integration, foster friendships, and make everyday tasks easier.
-It is particularly important that proficiency in German significantly improves job prospects in the German labor market.
+Good German skills, in particular, significantly improve career prospects on the German job market.
 The Studienkolleg at KIT offers language courses at all levels.
-Each semester, one course can be attended free of charge, and one German course can be recognized with 2 ECTS credits as academic achievement.
+Students can attend one course free of charge per semester and earn credit points upon successful completion.

-• International Studies in Mechanical Engineering (ISIM): ISIM is the point of contact for all questions regarding study abroad opportunities and exchange programs during your studies.
+• International Studies in Mechanical Engineering (ISIM): ISIM is your go-to contact for all questions relating to studying abroad and exchange programs.

-• Career Service: The Career Service supports students in their search for an internships and provides guidance on preparing application documents.
+• Career Service: The Career Service helps students to find internships and provides guidance on application strategies and documents

-• Interdisciplinary Training: KIT offers numerous opportunities to acquire soft skills.
-The House of Competence (HoC) and ZAK offer courses designed to enhance interdisciplinary skills, independence, and personal development.
+• Interdisciplinary Training: KIT provides many opportunities to develop soft skills.
+The House of Competence (HoC) and FORUM offer courses designed to enhance interdisciplinary skills, independence and personal development.

 At student level:

-• University Student Groups: At KIT there are a large number of university groups in which you can get involved during your studies.
-The goal is personal and professional development and creating new networks.
-If you are interested in motorsport and automotive engineering, KA-RaceIng is a great option to consider.
+• University Student Groups: KIT hosts a wide range of university groups that you can join.
+These groups foster personal and professional development while expanding your network.
+If you are passionate about motorsport and automotive engineering, KA-RaceIng is an excellent option.

 Bild von PixabayAnja Heidsiek auf Pixabay